 La Clínica’s Women, Infants, and Children (WIC) program provides nutrition education, breastfeeding support, and supplemental food to pregnant/postpartum mothers, infants, and children under five (5) years old.

-LifeLong Medical Care provides high-quality health, dental, and social services to underserved people of all ages And operates at school site based health centers that treat children under 5 years old.
+LifeLong Medical Care provides high-quality health, dental, and social services to underserved people of all ages and operates at school-based health centers that treat children under 5 years old.

 - United for Success/Life School Based Health Center

 - West Oakland Middle School Based Health Center

 BANANAS offers child care referrals, resources, workshops and trainings to families with young children and child care professionals in the Northern Alameda County cities of Oakland, Berkeley, Albany, Piedmont, Emeryville, and Alameda.
 They are also offering virtual Playgroups in the mornings or afternoons.
 Click here for more info and to register.

 Offers in class early learning activities, playgroups and educator/family resources.
 Click here to view and register for monthly Zoom events!